-- The burden of proving that such removal is in the best 1 2 interests of such child or children is on the party seeking the 3 removal.
-When such removal is permitted, the court may require the party removing such child or children from Illinois to give 4 5 reasonable security quaranteeing the return of such children. - (b) Before a minor child is temporarily removed from Illinois, the parent responsible for the removal shall inform the other parent, or the other parent's attorney, of the address and telephone number where the child may be reached during the period of temporary removal, and the date on which the child shall return to Illinois. - 12 (c) The court may not use the availability of electronic 13 communication as a factor in support of a removal of a child by 14 the custodial parent from Illinois. - 15 The State of Illinois retains jurisdiction when the minor 16 child is absent from the State pursuant to this subsection. - 17 (Source: P.A.
+The burden of proving that such removal is in the best

+- 3 removal.
+When such removal is permitted, the court may require - 4 the party removing such child or children from Illinois to give - 5 reasonable security guaranteeing the return of such children. - 6 (b) Before a minor child is temporarily removed from - 7 Illinois, the parent responsible for the removal shall inform - 8 the other parent, or the other parent's attorney, of the - 9 address and telephone number where the child may be reached - 10 during the period of temporary removal, and the date on which - 11 the child shall return to Illinois. - The State of Illinois retains jurisdiction when the minor - child is absent from the State pursuant to this subsection. - 14 (c) The court may not use the availability of electronic - 15 communication as a factor in support of a removal of a child by - the custodial parent from Illinois. - 17 (Source: P.A.
 85-768.)